Opportunity overview

 Location: The Board meets in person twice a year at locations across Canada, and virtually the rest of the year.
 Board members also serve on committees that meet virtually between quarterly Board meetings.

-Board directors play an important role in helping achieve the organization’s long-term vision.
-You’ll work closely with the rest of the Board and the management team to support the strategic goals and objectives of Trans Canada Trail.
+The Board Director is an important role to support the long-term vision of the organization.
+You will work closely with the Board and management team to support the strategic goals and objectives of the Trans Canada Trail.

-The Trans Canada Trail Board is responsible for the oversight and strategic direction of the organization.
-Specifically, the purpose and mission of Trans Canada Trail’s Board of Directors are to:
+The Board of Directors is responsible for the oversight and strategic direction of the organization.
+Specifically, the purpose and mission of the Trans Canada Trail’s Board of Directors are to:

-• Gain reasonable assurance that all major risks affecting Trans Canada Trail are given appropriate consideration;
+- Gain reasonable assurance that major risks affecting Trans Canada Trail are given appropriate consideration;

-• Provide oversight to Trans Canada Trail Foundation; and
+- Provide oversight to Trans Canada Trail; and

-• Inspire the Trans Canada Trail staff through the Board’s support, behaviour and actions.
+- Inspire the Trans Canada Trail staff through the Board’s support, behaviours and actions.

 Desired experience and competencies

-In addition to Board member experience and/or a passion for good governance, the ideal candidate should have one or more of the following key competencies or areas of expertise:
+The ideal candidate should have one or more of the following competencies or areas of expertise:

-To complement our current Board, we particularly encourage applicants from British Columbia, Alberta, Quebec and the Territories to apply.
+To complement our current Board, we particularly encourage applicants from Quebec and the Far North to apply.
 Bilingualism is a strong asset.

 Commitment to diversity and inclusion